The U.S. Army Parachute Team visits Illinois for tandem event ahead of the Chicago Air and Water Show

 Staff Sgt.
-Daniel Osorio of the U.S. Army Parachute Team takes a community partner on a tandem jump in Ottawa, Illinois on 17 August, 2022.
+Blake Gaynor of the U.S. Army Parachute Team takes a community partner on a tandem jump in Ottawa, Illinois on 17 August, 2022.
 The U.S. Army Parachute Team is in town conducting tandems ahead of the Chicago Air and Water Show on 20-21 August.
-(U.S. Army photo by Megan Hackett)
+(U.S. Army video by Sgt.
+Jonathan Pemberton)

 |Date Taken: